jefersonf/bus-booking/README.md

-# Bus Booking System Using DDD
+# Bus Booking System Using DDD - Case Study

 Practicing domain-driven design while development a complete bus booking system from scratch and using Go!